MohitLamba94/L3Fnet/README.md

 # How to use the Code ?

-(The code will be made available soon ...)The L3F code and dataset is arranged as below,
+The L3F code and dataset is arranged as below,

 <div style="width:300px;overflow:auto;padding-left:200px;">
 <pre>